Course Hero

-Course Hero is an American education technology website company based in Redwood City, California which operates an online "pay to use" learning platform for students to access course-specific study resources.
-Subscription is required for students to use the platform.
+Course Hero is an American education technology website company based in Redwood City, California which operates an online learning platform for students to access course-specific study resources and online tutors.

+Subscription or content contribution is required for students to use the platform.

 The crowdsourced learning platform contains practice problems, study guides, infographics, class notes, step-by-step explanations, essays, lab reports, videos, user-submitted questions paired with answers from tutors, and original materials created and uploaded by educators.
 Users either buy a subscription or upload original documents to receive unlocks that are used to view and download full Course Hero documents.

 History

 Course Hero was founded by Andrew Grauer at Cornell University in 2006 for college students to share lectures, class notes, exams and assignments.

 In November 2014, the company raised $15 million in Series A Funding, with investors that included GSV Capital and IDG Capital.
 Seed investors SV Angel and Maveron also participated.
 In February 2020, the company raised a further $10 million in Series B Funding, valuing the company at over $1 billion.
-The Series B round was led by NewView Capital, whose founder and managing partner, Ravi Viswanathan, joined Course Hero’s board of directors.
-NewView Capital also contributed $30 million in what’s known as an employee tender offer, a process by which NewView purchased company shares directly from Course Hero employees.
+The Series B round was led by NewView Capital, whose founder and managing partner, Ravi Viswanathan, joined Course Hero's board of directors.
+NewView Capital also contributed $30 million in what's known as an employee tender offer, a process by which NewView purchased company shares directly from Course Hero employees.

 Course Hero acquired Symbolab, a mathematics problem solver, in October 2020, and acquired LitCharts, a literature guide resource, in June 2021.
 Terms of these acquisitions were not disclosed.

+On August 21, 2021, Course Hero published an announcement stating it had acquired QuillBot, a software developed in 2017 that uses artificial intelligence to rewrite and paraphrase text.

 In December 2021, the company received a $380 million Series C at a $3.6 billion valuation.
 This financing was led by Wellington Management and included investors such as Sequoia Capital Global Equities, OMERS growth equity, and D1 Capital Partners.

 Controversy

 Subscribers can download complete papers that were submitted by previous students and submit them as their own work.
-Additionally, the site allows students to upload homework and get completed work solutions from the site's contracted workers.
-Course Hero gets content for free from its users and charges an annual fee of $83.40, or a monthly fee of $19.95.
+Additionally, the site allows students to upload homework and get completed work solutions from the site's contracted workers: an 'Essay mill' business.
+Users who upload content can use the site for free while others pay a fee.